 A major obstacle when analyzing high-level languages is compiler optimization.
-The resource usage of the generated target assembly code depends greatly on the choices that are made by the compiler and cannot directly derived from the original OCaml program.
+The resource usage of the generated target assembly code depends greatly on the choices that are made by the compiler and cannot directly be derived from the original OCaml program.
 Hence, the cost semantics need to account for compiler optimizations.
 In our experience, we found two compiler optimizations with a significant impact on the execution time.

-- Tail Call Optimization [36] If the final action of a function body is a function call, it is optimized to a jump instruction.
+- Tail Call Optimization [36] - If the final action of a function body is a function call, it is optimized to a jump instruction.
 This is relevant for the cost semantics because a jump is faster than a call, hence we need two different costs for usual function calls and tail calls.
-Moreover, separating these costs in the semantics will later help us validate the claim that tail call optimization indeed reduces the execution time. - Function Inlining [16] OCaml compiler inlines functions as an optimization.
+Moreover, separating these costs in the semantics will later help us validate the claim that tail call optimization indeed reduces the execution time. - Function Inlining [16] - OCaml compiler inlines functions as an optimization.
 Instead of accounting for inlining in our interpreter, we forced the compiler to not inline any function when generating the native code.
 We will demonstrate the effect of this optimization when describing training programs.
 Conceptually, inlining is not a problem for our approach since it is possible to track at compile time which function applications have been inlined.

 Training Algorithm We formally describe the algorithm we use to learn the values of the constructs.
-Consider again our cost expression $T = \sum{c \in \mathcal{C}} n_c T_c$ .
-Essentially, we execute the native code obtained from the compiler to obtain the T value, and we execute the program on the interpreter to obtain the $n_c$ values.
+Consider again our cost expression $T = \sum{c \in \mathcal{C}} n_c T_c$.
+Essentially, we execute the native code obtained from the compiler to obtain the value T, and we execute the program on the interpreter to obtain the values n_c .
 Let there be P training programs and suppose we generate M instances of training data from each training program using the above method.
-Let us denote the count of each construct and execution time of the i-th instance of training data generated by j-th training program by $(n_c^{(i,j)}){c \in \mathcal{C}}$ and $T{(i,j)}$ respectively.
-Since we need to learn a linear model on $T_c$ 's, linear regression is the natural choice of machine learning algorithm.
+We denote the count of each construct and execution time of the i-th instance of training data generated by j-th training program by $(n_c^{(i,j)}){c \in \mathcal{C}}$ and $T{(i,j)}$ respectively.
+Since we need to learn a linear model on T_c 's, linear regression is the natural choice of machine learning algorithm.
 A simple linear regression [33] would produce the following objective function.

-$$S = \sum{j=1}^{P} \sum{i=1}^{M} \left( T{(i,j)} - \sum{c \in \mathcal{C}} n_c^{(i,j)} T_c \right)^2$$ where $T_c$ are the unknowns that need to be learned.
-However, this approach is useful only when the error is additive, i.e. the error is independent of $n_c$ .
-Unfortunately, in our case, each instruction has an inherent noise, which is independent of the instruction.
+$$S = \sum{j=1}^{P} \sum{i=1}^{M} \left(T{(i,j)} - \sum{c \in \mathcal{C}} n_c^{(i,j)} T_c \right)^2 \,.$$ where T_c are the unknowns that need to be learned.
+However, this approach is useful only when the error is additive, i.e. the error is independent of n_c .
+Unfortunately, in our case, each instruction has an inherent noise, which depends on the instruction, the operating system and synchronization overhead, measurement error and possibly other factors.
 So, as the number of instructions executed increases, the error in execution time also increases.
 Such an error is called multiplicative, and a solution by simple linear regression is skewed towards the constructs which have a higher cost, leading to inaccurate results.
 To overcome this problem, we need to normalize our objective function.
 We normalize the objective function by the sum of the execution time for each training program over all inputs.
-Hence, the new objective function is where $S_j = \sum{i=1}^M T{(i,j)}$ , i.e. the total execution time of the j-th training program.
+Hence, the new objective function is where $S_j = \sum{i=1}^{M} T{(i,j)}$, i.e. the total execution time of the j-th training program.
 We learn the cost of each construct using the weighted linear regression technique.
 In addition to the above method, we also employ two other regression techniques.
-One is robust regression [34], where the objective function is the $L_1$ -norm, instead of the $L_2$ -norm (written as $S{RR}$ below).
+One is robust regression [34], where the objective function is the L_1 -norm, instead of the L_2 -norm (written as S{RR} below).